Today’s guest post for my friends at BikerMetric.com is “3 Affordable Tools You Didn’t Even Know You Needed.”

 So that’s it for me – 3 Affordable Tools You Didn’t Even Know You Needed.
 The thread files I probably recommend the highest.
 They are the cheapest, will come out of the tool box the most often, and will save you a ton of money in the long run.
 That said, I still think you should have all three!

 Chris is a DIY Motorcycle Repair nut (pun intended).
 He advocates getting to know your motorcycle and experiencing the rewarding thrill of success that can only come through picking up a wrench and working on your machine.
-He is an active blogger on his website HappyWrench.com and an active member of many social media websites.
+He is an active blogger on his website HappyWrench.com.
 He began wrenching out of necessity at a young age and has continued to teach himself and others through his research and writing.
 He believes anything is possible with a little ambition and patience.

 Get the best of bikerMetric directly in your inbox, once a week, every week.